Walking the Dog Doesn’t Have to Be a Chore—Here’s What to Try Instead

 Toward the end of Cal Newport’s 2016 self-help book opens in a new tabDeep Work: Rules for Focused Success in a Distracted World, he labels walking the dog as potentially “wasted” time.
 And he isn’t the only one who feels that way.
 My partner recently listened to a podcast suggesting we might outsource dog walks to robots in the future, along with washing dishes and folding laundry.
 When we dog-sit for friends, “daily walk” always appears on the agenda as something that needs to get done.

-But a neighborhood stroll isn’t the only way to fulfill our pets.
+But a neighborhood stroll isn’t the only way to fulfill our pets’ exercise needs.
 And when walks become obligations to cross off our never-ending to do lists — instead of opportunities to revel in our human-canine bond — both ends of the leash suffer.

 littleKin™ is Kinship’s home just for puppy and kitten parents.
 Bop over to check out expert advice, new pet tools, and special deals—all curated for your newest family member.opens in a new tab